 Connections to the modular Hydra I/O box are via RJ45 connectors on the front of the unit's processor module.
-As this is a copper interface, when using fiber cabling,
+As this is a copper interface, when using fiber cabling, it is necessary for media converters to be used between the Gigabit switch and the modular Hydra I/O boxes.

-Modular Hydra I/O Boxes)